GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 ![New SpriteFrames](images/animated_sprite_1.png)

-Remember the indexes of the different textures, as you will have to match them with the directions in the code.
+Remember the indices of the different sprites, as you will have to match them with the directions in the code.

 ![Textures of the AnimatedSprite](images/animated_sprite_2.png)

-The final step is to add a script to the root node (_KinematicBody2D_) coding the movement you want to implement (see sections below).

-## Rotate and move forward/backwards
+## Moving like a ship in space, as in Asteroids

+Let's start with the asteroids movement as it's the shortest and simplest.

+We want some kind of spaceship that rotates when we press `left` or `right`, moves forward when we press `up` and backward when we press `down`.

+In this tutorial, notice how we use `Input.get_action_strength()` to calculate the player's input direction.
+This function gives us support for analog controllers, like joysticks, allowing the player to move more precisely than with the keyboard.

+The function will return `1.0` if you press a key on the keyboard and a value between `0.0` and `1.0` when using a joystick.
+This is why we can directly do subtractions with it.

-In this movement, we do not change the texture as we will be rotating the character and moving it in the `y` direction, attach a script to the _KinematicBody2D_ with the following code to implement this movement.
+Attach a script to the _PlayerTopDown_ node with the following code to implement this movement.

 ```gdscript
 # Movement where the character rotates and moves forward or backward.